jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 ## Deployment <a name="deployment"></a>

-A webapp has been deployed to Streamlit showing a summary of the approach and the main findings.
+A webapp has been deployed to Streamlit showing a summary of the approach and charts with the main findings.
 Visit it [here](https://people-in-stem-in-spanish-press.streamlit.app/).